Google Summer of Code

 How to Apply

 Applying for Google Summer of Code is not possible right now.
-We apply to GSoC 2022.
+We will apply to GSoC 2025.
 Until we know whether we will be accepted, you are still welcome to contribute, just contact us through our mailing lists.